jsf9k/jsf9k.github.io/_posts/2023-02-15-multilingual-support-in-x.markdown

     `Compose` key.

-The `localectl set-x11-keymap` command persistently configures X for you.
-In order to select keyboard models, layouts, variants, and options, one can read the `man` page for `xkeyboard-config` or use the following commands:
+The `localectl set-x11-keymap` command persistently configures X for you, so it can be run once at system installation.
+In order to select among keyboard models, layouts, variants, and options, one can read the `man` page for `xkeyboard-config` or use the following commands:

 - `localectl list-x11-keymap-models`
 - `localectl list-x11-keymap-layouts`
 - `localectl list-x11-keymap-variants [layout]`
 - `localectl list-x11-keymap-options`

-Now, if I am typing something in Esperanto, I can type a `ĉ` by holding down `AltGr` (the right `Alt` key) and pressing `c`.
+With the `localectl set-x11-keymap` command above, if I am typing something in Esperanto, I can type a `ĉ` by holding down `AltGr` (the right `Alt` key) and pressing `c`.
 The other accented characters for Esperanto are keyed in similarly.
 If I am typing in German then I can create a `ü` character by holding down the `Compose` key (the right `Windows` key) while typing a `"` character, then releasing and typing a `u` character.
 Similarly, if I am writing something in French and want to type a `ç`, I need only hold down the `Compose` key while pressing the `,` key, then release and type a `c`.
 This works quite well for my purposes.